Yelin Kim (Lin)

 Email: yelinkim at umich dot edu

 BioYelin Kim is a Ph.D. student in the Computational Human-Centered Analysis and Integration Laboratory at the University of Michigan, Ann Arbor, working with Professor Emily Mower Provost since 2012.
 She received her B.S. in Electrical and Computer Engineering from Seoul National University, South Korea in 2011, and her M.S. in Electrical Engineering-Systems from the University of Michigan, Ann Arbor in 2013.
-Prior to joining the University of Michigan, she has interned at Infosys Technologies Ltd., India, developing an assisted healthcare system for children in rural India.
+In Summer of 2014, she has worked for the Computer Vision Lab at GE Global Research, NY, developing an automatic video segmentation and human action recognition system (Mentors: Dr. Jixu Chen and Dr. Peter Tu).
+During her undergraduate studies, she has interned at Infosys Technologies Ltd., India, developing an assisted healthcare system for children in rural India (Mentor: Dr. Anutosh Maitra).

 Her research interests are in computational human behavior analysis and affective computing by utilizing multimodal (speech and video) signal processing, and machine learning techniques.
 She computationally measures, represents, and analyzes human behavior data (vocal and facial expressions, body gestures, etc.) to illuminate fundamental human behavior and emotion perception, and develop natural human-machine interfaces.